 Impact of Infectious Bronchitis on Egg Laying

-When the virus spreads to the reproductive system, it significantly affects the quality of the eggs.
+When the virus spreads to the reproductive system, the ovary fills with fluid, and the infection significantly affects the quality of the eggs.
 The Infectious Bronchitis Virus influences chemicals in the magnum, the organ responsible for egg white generation.

 This malfunctioning results in distorted egg membranes that, in their turn, disrupt eggshell mineralization in the uterus or shell gland.
 Therefore a typical symptom is thin-shelled or even soft shell eggs.